turingschool/curriculum/source/topics/decorators.markdown

   * When the user is not an admin, show them only the values specified by `PUBLIC_ATTRIBUTES`

 If you want to play more with marshalling, what would it be like to create descendents of your `ArticleDecorator` like `ArticleDecoratorXML` and `ArticleDecoratorJSON`?
 What functionality could you add which would allow the user to stay in the "duck typing" mindset, calling the same method on an instance of any of the three decorators but getting back HTML, XML, or JSON?

-### Moving Forward with Decorators

-The concept of Draper is still young.
-Please try it out on your projects and give us feedback at https://github.com/jcasimir/draper.
-Thanks!